itsaslanov/stylesheets/README.md

     - Components: anything reusable such as buttons, navbars, cards etc. <br/>
     - Main: it should ONLY contain the imports for the above files. <br/><br/>

-`NOTE` in this repo, only stylesheets, in which are used for big projects, exist.
+`:reminder_ribbon: NOTE` in this repo, only stylesheets, in which are used for big projects, exist.
 Hence, just do it on your own <br/>
 Create folder called whatever you want, but stylesheets sound like cool.
 Right After, inside of that folder, just add 3 partials as the picture shows <br/>

 However, when we’re working on a larger project, we’ll need a more rigorous architecture, which we’ll look at in the below :fire:

-## Second approach
+## Second approach :rocket:

 The architecture known as the 7–1 pattern (7 folders, 1 file), is a widely-adopted structure that serves as a basis for large projects.
 You have all your partials organized into 7 different folders, and a single file sits at the root level (usually named main.scss) to handle the imports — which is the file you compile into CSS.